Ramcharanmaram21k/IPL-Dashboard-App/README.md

 <br/>

-The app must have the following functionalities
+The app had the following functionalities

 - When the app is opened, Home Route should be displayed
 - When the Home Route is opened,